gsclara/City4CFD_workshop/guideline_before_workshop.md

 There are a few steps to complete before the workshop takes place:

-1 - Download all the required data for the reconstruction here:
+1 - Download all the required data for the reconstruction here: https://surfdrive.surf.nl/index.php/s/NDAdnK9HYhHGaAj, the password is provided in the invitation email.
-	password is <flufflyCAT2025>

 2 - Compile City4CFD following the guidelines required depending on your system here: https://github.com/tudelft3d/City4CFD